csparpa/pyowm/README.md

 ##  What is it?
 PyOWM is a client Python wrapper library for OpenWeatherMap (OWM) web APIs.
 It allows quick and easy consumption of OWM data from Python applications via a simple object model and in a human-friendly fashion.

+PyOWM runs on Python 3.7+

+**Former Dark Sky API users**: you can can use PyOWM to get [OpenWeatherMap's OneCall API](https://openweathermap.org/api/one-call-api) data as an easy replacement to Dark Sky

+### What kind of data do I get with PyOWM ?
 With PyOWM you can integrate into your code any of the following OpenWeatherMap web APIs:

  - **Weather API v2.5** + **OneCall API**, providing current weather data, weather forecasts, weather history